wagppinto/UsingVariables/README.md

 - Or fork this project and clone it to your computer

 ### Step 2: Add a BMI calculator
+- Remember that we're working in the AppDelegate file in the "didFinishLaunchingWithOptions" fuction
 - Declare two variables (height and weight with the type CGFloat)
 - Store values in each of them (height = 71.0 and weight = 185.0)
 - Declare a new varriable (bodyMassIndex with the type CGFloat)